Japanese battleship Tosa: Sinking

 For the next few months, Tosa was given to the Hiroshima gunnery school for use as a target.
 On 14 January 1925, the Navy Ministry of Japan ordered Tosa to be scuttled within one month's time.
 To ensure this, the Commander in Chief of the Kure Naval District directed that preparations for scuttling the ship be completed by 1 February.
 It was planned that Tosa would be scuttled on or before 10 February after being towed by the former battleship Settsu to a location south of the Mizunokojima Lighthouse and 16.1 km west of Okinoshima Island (located southwest of the present-day Kōchi Prefecture, and different from the island of Okinoshima that is in the Sea of Japan).
-Later that month, the United States Office of Naval Intelligence reported that "work on the dismantling of [Tosa] has been going on at the Kure Naval Arsenal and everything possible has been removed.
+Later that month, the United States Office of Naval Intelligence reported that "work on the dismantling of Tosa has been going on at the Kure Naval Arsenal and everything possible has been removed.
 The intention is to fill her hull with sand and gravel, tow her out to deep water near the entrance to Kure, open her sea cocks, and send her to the bottom."

 Tosa was brought from Kure on 3 February to Saiki Bay in the Bungo Channel.
-She was then towed from the bay on the 6th with the intention of bringing the battleship to the designated sinking spot, but were thwarted by a strong storm and returned.
+It was then towed from the bay on the 6th with the intention of bringing the battleship to the designated sinking spot, but were thwarted by a strong storm and returned.
 A second attempt was made at 10:00 on the 8th.
 Explosive "mines" were embarked: two 360 mm shells were placed inside Tosa's double bottom, and two containers with 30 kg of Shimose powder in each were put into the engine room on the port side.
 They would be detonated using electrical fuses, though time fuses were also fitted for use if the sea was calm.
 The explosives were triggered on the 8th, but they failed, so a contingent was sent aboard Tosa on the 9th; they opened six Kingston valves in the engine room at about 01:25.
 Soon after, Tosa slowly began to sink by the stern and to starboard.
 By 03:50, the rate increased, and the ship slipped beneath the waves by 07:00.
-Tosa was the tenth and final Japanese capital ship sunk or scrapped to comply with the naval treaty's stipulations.
+Tosa was the tenth and final Japanese capital ship sunk or scrapped to comply with the Washington naval treaty's stipulations.